 I never used to be a huge tea drinker.
 I always thought it tasted like water and I didn’t find it satisfying.
 Ugh… what was I thinking?
 It wasn’t until I began practicing Chinese medicine that I fully began to understand the amazing benefits of healing teas.

 When you learn to combine different tenets of the various healing modalities available, you can truly heal yourself with food, herbs, supplements… and teas.
 The combination of principles from western medicine, Chinese medicine, Ayurveda, and Mother Nature allows us access to everything the body needs.
 But, I know how hard it is to sift through all of this research and all of these ideas.
+And the last thing you need is more stress… but did you know that tea drinkers actually have less stress?

 But, that’s what you have me for…